 Site and Vicinity: The PGE Park stadium was built in 1926 with architectural plans by A.E.
 Doyle and Morris H. Whitehouse.
-Prior to the construction of the stadium, the site was
+Prior to the construction of the stadium, the site was occupied by the Pacific Industrial Exposition Building.
+Although the existing stadium building is not a Landmark, it is listed in the Historic Resource Inventory of Portland as a Rank III resource.
+The open-air building is constructed of reinforced concrete, with concrete tiered seating and concrete walls with round-arch openings and coping and belt cornices.

 In 2000, Design Review approval was granted for a major renovation of the stadium.
-The approved renovation included: a seismic upgrade of the existing structure; ADA-compliant modifications (lowering and leveling the concourse level and creating handicapped-accessible seating); bringing the field configuration into regulation standards for football, baseball, and soccer; a remodel of the lower concourse (locker rooms, etc.), the concession facilities, and the public toilets; thirty-two new business boxes behind home plate under the existing roof; reconfigured plaza areas at Morrison and 18th and Morrison and 20th, with the addition of new ticket booths, trees, lighting, art, signage, and other "furnishings"; the removal of the tall concrete wall along SW 18th Avenue and replacement with open fencing and concrete fence supports; and new signage and lighting throughout the site.
+The approved renovation included: a seismic upgrade of the existing structure; ADAcompliant modifications (lowering and leveling the concourse level and creating handicapped-accessible seating); bringing the field configuration into regulation standards for football, baseball, and soccer; a remodel of the lower concourse (locker rooms, etc.), the concession facilities, and the public toilets; thirty-two new business boxes behind home plate under the existing roof; reconfigured plaza areas at Morrison and 18th and Morrison and 20th, with the addition of new ticket booths, trees, lighting, art, signage, and other "furnishings"; the removal of the tall concrete wall along SW 18th Avenue and replacement with open fencing and concrete fence supports; and new signage and lighting throughout the site.